-With regard to market definition, the Exclusionary Private Monopolisation Guidelines (as of 28 October 2009) and the Guidelines Concerning Distribution Systems and Business Practices as of 16 June 2017 provide the method of defining the relevant market.
-The basic approach of the test is to identify exclusionary or exploitative conduct first and then define the scope of market to be affected by such conduct as the relevant market.
+With regard to market definition, the Exclusionary Private Monopolisation Guidelines provide the method of defining the relevant market.
+The basic approach of the test is to identify exclusionary or exploitive conduct first and then define the scope of market to be affected by such conduct as the relevant market.
 However, if necessary, the JFTC adopts a test similar to the one for merger control, consisting of product or service definition (in light of the purpose of the good or service, price trends and supply volume, and the perception and reactions of consumers) and geographical definition (considering geographical coverage of the supplier's business operations, as well as customers' purchasing habits, the characteristics of the good or service, and transportation method and cost).

-Although the Exclusionary Private Monopolisation Guidelines (as of 28 October 2009) and the Guidelines Concerning Distribution Systems and Business Practices as of 16 June 2017 do not include a description of market definition (such as the "small but significant and non-transitory increase in price" (SSNIP) test) as extensive as in the guidelines in the area of merger control, the same economic approach would be applied in defining the market, as necessary.
+Although the Exclusionary Private Monopolisation Guidelines do not include a description of market definition (such as the 'small but significant and non-transitory increase in price' (SSNIP) test) as extensive as in the guidelines in the area of merger control, the same economic approach would be applied in defining the market, as necessary.
 In practice, however, in past cases of private monopolisation, the application of such an economic approach has not been prevalent in the practice of market definition.